-There are a number of wastewater regulations under consideration including: reissuance of the San Francisco Bay Nutrient Watershed Permit in 2019; potentially more stringent regulations for selenium loadings; more stringent regulations related to contaminants of emerging concerns; and a proposed draft State Toxicity Plan expected in the Fall of was released in October 2018.
+There are a number of wastewater regulations under consideration including: reissuance of the San Francisco Bay Nutrient Watershed Permit in 2019; potentially more stringent regulations for selenium loadings; more stringent regulations related to contaminants of emerging concerns; and a draft State Toxicity Plan was released in October 2018.

 The RWF is also dealing with a number of air quality regulations that will be monitored closely that include: Bay Area Air Quality Management District's (BAAQMD) new rule, Rule 11-18, that is intended to assess and reduce human health risks associated with toxic air contaminant emissions from facilities in the Bay Area; the Greenhouse Gas Emissions cap and trade program authorized by AB-32 in 2006 is set to expire in 2020, the program will be extended through 2030 with adoption of SB-32 in 2017; Greenhouse Gas Emissions - BAAQMD Methane Rules, through treatment plant processes in the digesters at the plant, Rule 13-1 is intended to require facilities to find and eliminate large leaks.
-A draft of the The rule is under development and is scheduled to be adopted later this year. was released in September 2018, although no hearing date has been scheduled yet.
+A draft of the rule was released in September 2018, although no hearing date has been scheduled yet.